Today — across the globe — one Kylie Jenner lipstick will be sold every five seconds.

 Elizabeth Holmes, the founder of the healthcare tech firm Theranos, holds the honour of becoming the youngest self-made female billionaire in the world, at 33 in 2016 with estimated net worth of $4.5bn according to Forbes.
 That was short-lived, however, as Holmes’ fortune evaporated along with the future of Theranos.

 If Kylie Jenner becomes a billionaire, she will be one of the most famous billionaires in the world.

 Fame is something Kylie Jenner knows all too well.
 She has starred in TV show Keeping Up With The Kardashians since the age of 10.
-This year she then landed her own reality show, Life of Kylie, which premiered last month.
+She then landed her own reality show, Life of Kylie, which premiered in 2017.

 In February, Kylie tried to trademark her name.
 However singer and actress Kylie Minogue then brought about legal action against trademarking the name, and won.
 Kylie has reportedly since launched an appeal against the decision.